- About Extension

 If you have food preservation or food safety questions, or want to learn more about the Lane Area Master Food Preserver program, call the message telephone at 541-344-4885.
 Certified Master Food Preserver volunteers will return your call as soon as possible.

-Become a Master Food Preserver Volunteer in 2015.
-Application available for class that will start in April 2015.
+Become a Master Food Preserver Volunteer.
+Application for class that will start in April 2016 will be available in early 2016.

 Pressure canner gauge testing in the OSU Extension Office (996 Jefferson Street, Eugene) $5 each.
 Prepare to leave equipment to be tested for several days; testing is done as volunteers are in the office.
 Office open Monday-Thursday, 10 a.m. to 1 p.m. and 2 to 5 p.m.
 Canner parts can be found at hardware stores, Bi-Mart, and other stores that sell canning supplies.